asreview/asreview/docs/source/extensions/extension_visualization.rst

 Adding plot features
 ~~~~~~~~~~~~~~~~~~~~

-Adding a grid to the plot
+Adding a grid to the plot.

 .. code:: python

     my_plot.set_grid()

-Adding limits to the plot
+Adding limits to the plot.

 .. code:: python

     my_plot.set_xlim('lowerlimit', 'upperlimit')
     my_plot.set_ylim('lowerlimit', 'upperlimit')

-Adding a legend to the plot
+Adding a legend to the plot.

 .. code:: python

     my_plot.set_legend()

-Adding a wss or rrf line for one of the provided h5 files to the plot.
+Adding a wss or rrf line to the plot.
 Only available for inclusion-type plots.

 .. code:: python